coleifer/huey/docs/consumer.rst

   reason, gevent is a good choice for tasks that perform lots of socket I/O, but may give worse performance for tasks that are CPU-bound (e.g., parsing large files, manipulating images, generating reports, etc).
 Understand the tradeoff thoroughly before using this worker type.
+When using Redis, ensure that your connection pool is large enough for each greenlet to have its own connection.

 When in doubt, the default setting (``thread``) is a safe choice.